Taxes on Selling a House in California: What to Expect

 Though California is often regarded as a high-tax state, its property and other real estate-related taxes are more middle-of-the-road.

-Some of California’s real estate taxes do vary throughout the state, however, as do the expectations on who pays certain portions of a real estate transaction.
+Some of California’s real estate taxes vary throughout the state, as do the expectations on who pays certain portions of a real estate transaction.

 Getting a grasp of the various taxes on selling a house in California can feel overwhelming.
 That’s why we’ve created a detailed list outlining the different taxes you might encounter.
 Our guide is designed to simplify and clarify the financial aspects of selling your home in California, ensuring you navigate this journey with ease.

-DISCLAIMER: This blog post is meant to be used for educational purposes only, not legal or tax advice.
-If you need assistance navigating the legalities or tax implications of selling a house in California, HomeLight always encourages you to reach out to your own advisor.
+DISCLAIMER: This post is meant for educational purposes only, and is not intended to be construed as financial, tax, or legal advice.
+HomeLight always encourages you to reach out to an advisor regarding your own situation.

 Capital gains tax

-If you profit from the sale of a home in California, then you may owe some amount of capital gains tax unless you qualify for an exclusion, which we’ll address under the chart below.
+If you profit from the sale of a home in California, then you may owe some capital gains tax unless you qualify for an exclusion, which we’ll address in the chart below.

-Capital gains are the profits made when you sell an appreciable asset, such as a house.
-For example, if you buy a home for $200,000 and sell it for $500,000, then you have a capital gain of $300,000.
+Capital gains are the profits you make when you sell an appreciable asset, such as a house.
+For example, if you buy a home for $200,000 and sell it for $500,000, you have a capital gain of $300,000.

 In California, capital gains are taxed by both the state and federal governments.